Last Updated on by Michael Brockbank

 Getting the order done as quickly as possible opens the doors for the client to send more work.
 He or she may be comfortable paying your Direct Order price, which helps you make more money.

 This is because most clients want their jobs done in a timely fashion.
-Even those who don’t expect an article back in three days may contact you directly if your speedy.
+Even those who don’t expect an article back in three days may contact you directly if you’re speedy.

 In fact, I had a semi-regular client who was impressed with my turnaround and kept sending Direct Order work.
 That was until the client’s company decided to go with an in-house writer.